David Astor: Observer editor

 In 1956, David Astor and his newspaper came under fire when it accused Prime Minister Anthony Eden of lying to the people about important matters in Suez Crisis.
 Although he ultimately was shown to have been right, the situation harmed the paper's image and its circulation and advertising revenue began to decline.
 Astor's causes included playing a main role in establishing Amnesty International in 1961 after his paper published "The Forgotten Prisoners" by Peter Benenson.
 He also voiced strong opposition to the apartheid policy of the white South African government and supported the African National Congress (ANC).
 Nelson Mandela would refer to Astor as one of the best and most loyal of friends who had supported the ANC when other newspapers ignored them.

 Despite his great wealth, David Astor lived modestly, putting his money to good use through a network of benefactions and charities.
 Although he proved a brilliant editor, he lacked the drive for profits like other newcomers to the business who took advantage to increase rapidly both their advertising and circulation at the expense of The Observer.
 When The Daily Telegraph launched a Sunday edition in 1961 it changed what had been a staid industry and the ensuing battles for advertising changed the character of how and what newspapers were all about.
 The aggressive marketing by The Sunday Times under Canadian newspaper tycoon Roy Thomson hurt circulation while the paper's unions were making repeated demands that drove costs to a point where the operation became an unsustainable business.

 In April 1962, Astor gave a speech about the roots of political extremism, which led to the formation of the Columbus Centre, led by Professor Norman Cohn, and which became a research centre at the University of Sussex.

 Later life

 In 1975, Astor resigned as editor of The Observer but continued as a trustee.
-In 1977 the paper was sold by his family to Robert O. Anderson, the American owner of the Atlantic Richfield Oil Company.
+In 1977 the paper was sold by his family to Robert O. Anderson, the American owner of the Atlantic Richfield Oil Company, with Astor feeling dismayed when the paper was later sold to Tiny Rowland in the early 1980s.
 In his retirement Astor continued to support a number of charities and to finance pressure groups for causes that he strongly believed in.
 He was appointed as a member of the Order of the Companions of Honour (CH) in the 1994 New Year Honours "for public and charitable services".
 In 1995 David Astor was awarded an Honorary Doctorate of Letters from Plymouth University.